Yoenis Cespedes' Lack Of Production Beginning To Worry Mets

-NEW YORK (CBS Local) — Mets slugger Yoenis Cespedes has hit a rough patch.
+Mets slugger Yoenis Cespedes has hit a rough patch.

 The star outfielder has not hit a home run since June 23 and has only nine long balls on the season.
 Mets manager Terry Collins is fully aware of Cespedes’ struggles, but does not think it is time to panic yet.